bran-mendez/bran-mendez/README.md

 - 👋 Hi, I’m @bran-mendez
 - 👀 I’m interested in web dev / mobile dev...
-- 🌱 I’m currently learning typescript, nodejs and react...
+- 🌱 I’m currently learning Typescript and React

 <!---
 bran-mendez/bran-mendez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.